linstantnoodles/nand2tetris/01/notes.md

 `(NOT A and B) OR (A and NOT B)`

 NOT uses 1 NAND.
 AND uses 2 NANDS.
 OR uses at least 1 NOT and 1 AND so that's at least 3 NANDS.
 In sum, if we tried realizing this gate using real chips it would require >= 9 NAND chips.

 This made me wonder: could we do better?

-Turns out, the answer is yes according [wikipedia](https://en.wikipedia.org/wiki/XOR_gate):
+Turns out, the answer is yes according to [wikipedia](https://en.wikipedia.org/wiki/XOR_gate):

 > An XOR gate circuit can be made from four NAND gates